ashinw/house-prj-pub/lower-level/section-I-requirements.md

 ## Questions

-1. Is there any benefit setting the front door back 68cm given that the front door will be entirely replaced?
-2. If it is determined that the beam by the cloak closet is load bearing please advise on the cost/benefits ot its removal?
+1. If it is determined that the beam by the cloak closet is load bearing please advise on the cost/benefits ot its removal?